 - be admitted to Kutztown University, and

-- intend to major in Mathematics, Computer Science, or Information Technology.
+- intend to major in Mathematics, Computer Science, Information Technology, or Game Development.

 Please note that students MUST complete their FAFSA and be eligible for a Pell Grant before they can be accepted into the EMACS Scholars Program.